LamininSolutions/mfsql-connector/source/mfsql-integration-connector/building-custom-applications-and-integrations/index.rst

 ~~~~~~~~~~~~~~~~~

 Use CoT listing as read only and provide a link to the item in M-Files.
-Use the Connector function :doc:`functions/fnMFObjectHyperlink` in a view  to
-generate the URL.
+Use the Connector hyperlink function in a view  to generate the URL.
 On the CoT Controller of the view add a action on
 the grid with the item Command Name set to Navigate and the Command
 Argument is set the \\_blank:{ColumnNameofURL}

+:doc:`functions/fnMFObjectHyperlink`

 Transaction based update
 ~~~~~~~~~~~~~~~~~~~~~~~~